Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 2. Select the checkboxes ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the attributes you want to be a differing attribute for the selected variant.
   The editing toolbar is displayed above the attribute list.

-  > [Info] Generally, a product variant inherits all attribute values from its master product.
-These attribute values are locked in the product variant and can only be edited in the master product.
-Attribute values that differ from the master product and must be maintained individually in the product variant itself must be added to the list of differing attributes.
+  > [Info] Generally, a variant inherits all attribute values from its master product.
+These attribute values are locked in the variant and can only be edited in the master product.
+Attribute values that differ from the master product and must be maintained individually in the variant itself must be added to the list of differing attributes.

 3. Click the [ADD AND GO BACK] button.
   The *Add differing attributes* view is closed.
 The selected attributes are displayed in the *Differing Attributes* box.